Pyroheart/Pyroheart/README.md

 And I'm also looking for an apprenticeship.

-Feel free to check any file from this GitHub, and to try out the games if you find ny interesting ones !
+Feel free to check any file from this GitHub, and to try out the games if you find any interesting ones !
 <!--
 **Pyroheart/Pyroheart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.